thindil/steamsky/bin/doc/MODDING.md

 ### Ship module data structure
 * Each ship module starts with tag `module`.
 * Attribute `index` is a module index (it can be a number or text) and must be unique.
 This value is used in ships data entries.
+The maximum length of the index is 64 characters.
 * Optional attribute `action`: What to do with this module.
 Possible values
   are: "add" (add this module, default option), "remove" (remove this module) or "update" (update selected module).
 * Attribute `name`: Standard name of module.
 Will be visible in ship info screen and in shipyards.
 The maximum length of the name is 64 characters.
+The maximum length of the name is 64 characters.
 * Attribute `type`: Type of module.
 Available options are: Engine, Cabin, Cockpit, Turret, Gun, Cargo, Hull, Armor, Battering\_ram, Alchemy\_Lab, Furnace, Water\_Collector, Workshop, Greenhouse, Medical\_room, Harpoon\_Gun,